Head lice and nits

 How to get rid of head lice

-You should check everyone in the house and start treating anyone who has head lice on the same day.
+Check everyone you live with, or have close contact with, and start treating anyone who has head lice on the same day.

 Headlice is one of the conditions covered by the Common Ailments Scheme which is an NHS service that patients can access for free advice and free treatment and is available from 99% of pharmacies in Wales.